Brainhack-Proceedings-2015/Glatard_HBM_Nipype_CBRAIN/brainhack-report.md

 platforms.
 Although the solution is still limited to simple interfaces, we believe that it has the potential to enable fully-automatic tool sharing between Nipype and CBRAIN.
-Future extensions of the nipype2boutiques tool will be published in the Nipype Github repository at \url{https://github.com/nipy/nipype}.
-We also plan on a tighter integration of Nipype workflows in CBRAIN, following the model adopted in~\cite{GLAT-16}.
+Future extensions of \texttt{nipype2boutiques} will be published in the Nipype Github repository at \url{https://github.com/nipy/nipype}.
+We also plan on a tighter integration of Nipype workflows in CBRAIN, following the model adopted in \cite{GLAT-16}.